gammu/gammu/docs/manual/gammu/index.rst

     .. option:: -maxsms num

-        maximal number of SMS messages to create
+        Limit maximal number of messages which will be created.
+If there are more messages, Gammu will terminate with failure.

     Types of messages: